-Sourdough English Muffins are delicious, light, and very easy to make.
-Enjoy them with eggs, ham, cheese or bacon for a complete breakfast.
+This Sourdough English Muffins Recipe makes delicious, light, and rich english muffins.
+Enjoy them with eggs, ham, cheese and bacon for a complete breakfast!

 Still don’t have a sourdough starter?
 Learn how to make your own sourdough culture!